aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-doughnut-charts-java-aspose-slides/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Create Doughnut Charts in Java Using Aspose.Slides: A Step-by-Step Guide
+# Create Doughnut Chart Java with Aspose.Slides Guide

 ## Introduction

-In today's data-driven environment, visualizing information effectively is key to enhancing understanding and engagement.
-While creating professional charts programmatically can seem challenging, especially with Java, this guide will walk you through using Aspose.Slides for Java to create Doughnut charts effortlessly.

-By following these steps, developers will gain hands-on experience in manipulating presentation slides and integrating data visualization seamlessly.

-**Key Takeaways:**
-- Initialize a Presentation object using Aspose.Slides Java.
+Creating a **doughnut chart** programmatically can turn raw numbers into an eye‑catching visual that instantly tells a story.
+In Java, **Aspose.Slides** makes this process straightforward, letting you generate presentation‑ready charts without ever opening PowerPoint.
+In this tutorial you’ll learn how to **create doughnut chart java** step by step— from setting up the Maven Aspose Slides dependency to customizing series, categories, and finally saving the presentation.

+By the end of this guide you’ll be able to embed dynamic doughnut charts into any PPTX file, perfect for reports, dashboards, or automated slide decks.

+### Quick Answers
+- **What library is used?** Aspose.Slides for Java
+- **Primary task?** Create doughnut chart java in a PPTX file
+- **How to add the library?** Use the Maven Aspose Slides dependency (or Gradle)
+- **Minimum Java version?** JDK 16 or higher
+- **Can I customize colors and labels?** Yes, the API provides full formatting control

+## What is a Doughnut Chart and Why Use It?

+A doughnut chart is a variation of a pie chart with a blank center, allowing you to display multiple data series in concentric rings.
+This makes it ideal for comparing parts of a whole across several categories—think sales by region over multiple quarters or budget allocations across departments.

+## Why Use Aspose.Slides for Java?

+- **No Office installation required** – generate PPTX files on any server.
-- Configure chart data and manage existing series or categories.
+- **Rich API** – full control over chart types, data points, and styling.
-- Add and customize series and categories for your charts.
-- Format and display data points effectively.
-- Save your presentation in various formats with ease.

-Before diving into the implementation, ensure you have everything needed to get started.
+- **High performance** – optimized for large presentations.
+- **Cross‑platform** – works on Windows, Linux, and macOS.

 ## Prerequisites

-To follow this tutorial, make sure you have:

 - **Required Libraries:**
   - Aspose.Slides for Java version 25.4 or later.

 - **Environment Setup:**
-  - JDK 16 or higher installed on your system.
+  - JDK 16 or higher.
-  - An IDE like IntelliJ IDEA, Eclipse, or NetBeans.
+  - Your favorite IDE (IntelliJ IDEA, Eclipse, NetBeans, etc.).

 - **Knowledge Prerequisites:**
-  - Basic understanding of Java programming concepts.
+  - Basic Java programming.
-  - Familiarity with managing dependencies in Maven or Gradle projects.
+  - Familiarity with Maven or Gradle for dependency management.

-## Setting Up Aspose.Slides for Java

-To integrate Aspose.Slides into your project, follow these steps based on your build tool:

-**Maven Setup:**
+## Maven Aspose Slides Dependency

-Add the following dependency to your `pom.xml` file:
+Add the following Maven dependency to your `pom.xml`.
+This is the **maven aspose slides dependency** you need to pull the library into your project.

 ```xml
 <dependency>
     <groupId>com.aspose</groupId>